Modelling and optimisation of the activated sludge process using artificial neural networks and genetic algorithms Scientific paper

 Abstract

-Mathematical modelling of activated sludge process (ASP) is done using multi-layer perceptron neural networks (MLP-ANN) to predict effluent water quality parameters and multi objective genetic algorithm (MOGA) is employed to optimise influent water quality parameters so that the concentration of contaminants in the effluent stream is minimized .
-The study area selected was in a central district of southern state of India.
-The effluent parameters to be investigated are pH, suspended solids (SS) and biochemical oxygen demand (BOD) and the influent parameters to be optimised are pH, suspended solids (SS), biochemical oxygen demand (BOD) and oil and grease (O&G).
-The model is evaluated based on statistical parameters of correlation coefficient R and mean square error (MSE).
-MATLAB R2019a are used for modelling and optimisation study.
-It has been found that effluent pH, SS and BOD were predicted with an overall R of 0.9207 and MSE of 0.0091.
-During optimisation of influent parameters, it was found that optimum values of the decision variables pH Inf lies between 6-8 ,optimum values of SS Inf lies between 68-380 , optimum values of BOD Inf lies between 155-692 and optimum values of O&G Inf lies between 8-45 when the objective functions were minimised simultaneously.
+Mathematical modelling of the activated sludge process (ASP) was performed using multi-layer perceptron neural networks (MLP-ANN) to predict effluent water quality parameters and multi-objective genetic algorithm (MOGA) was employed to optimise influent water quality parameters so that the concentration of contaminants in the effluent stream is minimised.
+The study area selected was located in a central district of a southern state of India.
+The effluent parameters to be investigated and optimised are pH, suspended solids (SS) and biochemical oxygen demand (BOD) and oil and grease (O&G).
+The model was evaluated based on the statistical parameters of the correlation coefficient R and the mean square error (MSE).
+MATLAB R2019a was used for the modelling and optimisation study.
+It has been found that effluent pH, SS and BOD were predicted with an overall R of 0.9207 and an MSE of 0.0091.
+During optimisation of influent parameters, it was found that optimum values of the decision variables pHInf lie between 6–8, optimum values of SSInf lie between 68–380 mg L-1, optimum values of BODInf lie between 155–692 mg L-1 and optimum values of O&GInf lie between 8–45 mg L-1 when the objective functions were minimised simultaneously.

 Downloads